⚠️ Those positions have been filled and are no longer available. ⚠️

-Candidates interested in a PhD in formal and algebraic methods for concurrent, reversible computation in Augusta University (Georgia, USA), starting in January 2024 are invited to apply by June 1st, 2023.
-A post-doctoral position will open shortly after, but interested candidates should feel encouraged to reach out to firstname.lastname@example.org informally.
+Candidates interested in a PhD in formal and algebraic methods for concurrent, reversible computation in Augusta University (Georgia, USA), starting in January 2024 are invited to apply by June 1st, 2023 (applications will be considered until the position is filled).
+A post-doctoral position will open shortly after, but interested candidates should feel encouraged to reach out to email@example.com informally.

 In addition to accepting applications, I will be very happy to respond to informal inquiries about any aspect of the position, from technical ones to ones about life in the US “Garden City”.

 Thanks for forwarding this offer to potentially interested candidates.